-Cross Enrollment students may take one class per quarter at CSUSB-PDC if they meet all requirements:
+Cross Enrollment students may take one class per quarter at CSUSB Palm Desert Campus if they meet all of the following requirements:

-- Current student at College of the Desert, Copper Mountain College, Palo Verde College, or Mt.
-San Jacinto College
+- Are a current student at College of the Desert, Copper Mountain College, Palo Verde College or Mt.
+San Jacinto College;

-- completed at least one term at home campus
+- Have completed at least one term at home campus;

-- enrolled in at least 6 units for current semester
+- Are enrolled in at least 6 units for current semester;

-- a GPA of 2.00 for work completed
+- Have a GPA of 2.00 for work completed;

-- paid tuition and fees at home campus
+- Have paid tuition and fees at home campus;

-- has met prerequisites required for the PDC class stated as stated in the CSUSB Bulletin of Courses
+- Have met prerequisites required for the PDC class as stated in the CSUSB Bulletin of Courses; and

 - Are a California resident.

 A $10 administrative fee per quarter.
 Books, lab fees and parking fees are extra.

 - Complete "Cross Enrollment from the Community Colleges" The form is also available at: (1) home campus Transfer Center or (2) the PDC Administration Office.
 The student completes the top part.
 The home campus completes the middle portion.
 This form is required each term.